-Deferred taxation liabilities of HK\$205,778,176 (2020: HK\$213,160,000) related to fair value change of investment properties have been recognised at 31 December 2021 as set out in note 12.
+Deferred taxation liabilities of HK\$193,462,614 (2022: HK\$196,080,810), in relation to fair value change of investment properties, have been recognised as at 31 December 2023 as set out in note 12.

 For the purposes of measuring deferred taxation liabilities or deferred taxation assets arising from investment properties that are measured using the fair value model, the directors of the Company have reviewed the Group's investment property portfolios and concluded that the Group's investment properties are held under a business model whose objective is to consume substantially all of the economic benefits embodied in the investment properties over time.
-Therefore, in determining the Group's deferred taxation on investment properties, the directors have determined that the presumption set out in HKAS 12 "Income Taxes" that investment properties measured using the fair value model are recovered through sale is rebutted.
+Therefore, in determining the Group's deferred taxation on investment properties, the directors of the Company have determined that the presumption set out in HKAS 12 that investment properties measured using the fair value model are recovered through sale is rebutted.